 The ITF World Champions Dinner is an annual event that takes place in Paris during the Roland Garros fortnight.
-In 2013, it was held at the Pavillon d'Armenonville on 4 June.
+In 2017, it will be held on Tuesday 6 June.

 The celebration brings together over 400 members of the tennis family to honour the ITF World Champions, who are recognised for their outstanding performance from the previous year.

-Serbia's Novak Djokovic and USA's Serena Williams scooped the top men's and women's singles awards after their performances during the 2012 season, while the best doubles teams, juniors and wheelchair players were also commended.
+Great Britain's Andy Murray and Germany's Angelique Kerber scooped the top men's and women's singles awards after their performances during the 2016 season, while the best doubles teams, juniors and wheelchair players were also commended.

 Philippe Chatrier Award